LOVAT-compliance/vatcompliance-api-docs/README.md

 ### Customer API

 The Customer API allows merchants to upload customer data in real-time or in bulk.
-Customer data flows automatically and securely into Lovat, enabling businesses to manage their customer database efficiently.
+Customer data flows automatically and securely into Lappa, enabling businesses to manage their customer database efficiently.

 #### Endpoints